 Likely the biggest difference that you can make to the appearance of your fence is to add a fresh coat of paint.
-Unfortunately, metal fences that are designed to battle the elements aren’t easy to paint.
+Unfortunately, with metal fence maintenance, metal fences that are designed to battle the elements aren’t easy to paint.

 If the current layer is particularly old or ragged, you might decide to remove it first, which will allow for a better finish but will require many hours of hard work.